An incredible TV show idea

 My idea for a TV show came to me in an epiphany in July of 2013.
 By February of 2014, I had the details flushed out and registered it with the Writers Guild, but I have various sealed and dated copies going back to July.
 I managed to get it to a few people, including one production company, and I think aspects of the idea are already being stolen (and turned into garbage).

 I retain all rights and I will defend them.
-I don’t care if you are a Mongolian yak herder or a billionaire oil tycoon living on top a Venezuelan tepuy, steel it and I will track you down.
+I don’t care if you are a Mongolian yak herder or a billionaire oil tycoon living on top a Venezuelan tepuy, steal it and I will track you down.

 You might think I am only interested in selling the rights, but actually, it would be great to co-produce the show with an actual television producer; The reason being, it is a show that I would like to watch myself, and keeping some ownership of the rights would ensure it does not deviate too far from my vision, which is quite clear.
 Any interested parties can contact me at shapeshifter12daveconklin.net.
 I have omitted a lot of behind-the-scenes technical details from the following treatment.
 The entire treatment is somewhat longer.
-I also have a preliminary drawing of the tar and feather machine, and some comedy sketch ideas.
+Beyond that, I have a preliminary drawing of the tar and feather machine, and some comedy sketch ideas.

 “Don’t Laugh” a sketch comedy television concept by Dave Conklin.
 WG-East #R30755, reg. date 3/17/14.